jonnonz1/nz-statute-book/acts/public/1965/building-societies-act-1965.md

 (4A) It shall be the duty of the auditors in preparing the report referred to in subsection (3) or subsection (4), as the case may be, to carry out such investigations as will enable them to complete those reports.
 (5) Every auditor of a society—
   (a) shall have a right of access at all times to the books, accounts, and vouchers of the society, and to all other documents relating to its affairs, including the instruments relating to property mortgaged to the society; and
-  (b) shall be entitled to require from the society's officers such information and explanations as he thinks necessary for the performance of the auditors' duties.
+  (b) shall be entitled to require from the society's officers such information and explanations as he or she thinks necessary for the performance of the auditors' duties.
 (6) If the auditors fail to obtain all the information and explanations which, to the best of their knowledge and belief, are necessary for the purposes of their audit, they shall state that fact in their report.
 (7) The auditors of a society shall be entitled—
   (a) to attend any general meeting of the society, and to receive notices of and other communications relating to any general meeting which any member of the society is entitled to receive; and